 On this page you have the opportunity ask any civic engagement question you like.
-You could have a wide variety of concerns, ranging from who is interested in the community to how best to reach some under-represented group.
+You could have a wide variety of concerns, ranging from who is interested in the community to how best to reach and involve some under-represented group in community decision making.

 To make the overworked topic of citizen participation seem fresh again, let's add comments to answers and see if we can stir up a real online discussion.

 Those of us who are city planners sometimes think there is nothing new to say or do about this topic, except to respond to the latest available online tools.
 But we were betting that our wonderful visitors can come up with a different approach, and that has proven true.

 The challenges are becoming more difficult all the time, at least in the U.S. Especially certain demographic groups seem to be spending all their spare time, and some of the time they are supposed to be working for an employer, on their phones and online.
 Harnessing the power of social media and the internet in general for social good still isn't a fully developed art.
 Slowly but surely, the illusion of social interaction through online activity seems to be replacing skill in face-to-face communication, dialogue, empathy, and problem-solving.

 Most neighborhood associations and community organizations in general are feeling the pinch of having to adapt their styles to appeal to younger people.
 Many folks, regardless of age and experience, also are tired of endless legally required meetings that seem to result in no real community change.
 Finding new and engaging activities and strategies to build interest in public decisions seems to be an ongoing challenge for many neighborhood associations, who only understand that their tried and true processes and methods from 30 or 40 years ago no longer seem as effective or exciting.

 Since learning basic civics doesn't seem to be very popular in many countries, especially where the government boundaries and system have been stable for many years, we thought we would make a plug for getting people involved through greater exposure to the complexities of their community or nation.